tsnellgrove/dark_castle3/doc/to_do.md

 					- DONE: scenario test
 					- NA: fix scenario as needed
 					- NA: clean up comments in static_gbl
-				- TBD: 'pull'
+				- DONE: 'pull'
-					- TBD: check ZIL list for sym_syn and prep variants
+					- DONE: check ZIL list for sym_syn and prep variants
-					- TBD: update hand_mgmt() as needed for new_verb
+					- NA: update hand_mgmt() as needed for new_verb
-					- TBD: update *_err() to pass validate if hand_mgmt() will fix when called
+					- NA: update *_err() to pass validate if hand_mgmt() will fix when called
-					- TBD: disable global syn for new_verb
+					- DONE: disable global syn for new_verb
-					- TBD: add new_verb to interp() action_verb list
+					- DONE: add new_verb to interp() action_verb list
-					- TBD: add base ('new_verb', 'do_noun') entries to syntax
+					- DONE: add base ('new_verb', 'do_noun') entries to syntax
-					- TBD: add prep variants for new_verb to syntax
+					- DONE: add prep variants for new_verb to syntax
-					- TBD: add new_verb symetric syns to syn_verb_lst
+					- DONE: add new_verb symetric syns to syn_verb_lst
-					- TBD: add new_verb symetric syns to syntax
+					- DONE: add new_verb symetric syns to syntax
-					- TBD: add infer do_noun entry for new_verb as needed
+					- NA: add infer do_noun entry for new_verb as needed
-					- TBD: in asym_syn(), add conditional syn as needed
+					- NA: in asym_syn(), add conditional syn as needed
-					- TBD: manual test (including sym_syn, prep, infer, asym syn, and hand_mgmt)
+					- DONE: manual test (including sym_syn, prep, infer, asym syn, and hand_mgmt)
-					- TBD: scenario test
+					- DONE: scenario test
-					- TBD: fix scenario as needed
+					- NA: fix scenario as needed
-					- TBD: clean up comments in static_gbl
+					- DONE: clean up comments in static_gbl
 				- TBD: 'push'
 					- TBD: check ZIL list for sym_syn and prep variants
 					- TBD: update hand_mgmt() as needed for new_verb